top of page

 ACOA HISTORY

 Aquatic Capital of America was founded by Tom Shadden, John Callos, Dick Miller and Lenny Arkinstall.
-A determined group who were passionate and involved in the Long Beach aquatic community.
-Together, they conducted a study showing the large number of Aquatic Olympians, National Champions, and World Record holders who came from Long Beach.
-They presented their documentation to the City of Long Beach asserting the city’s predominant status in the US.
+They were passionate and involved in the Long Beach aquatic community.
+They conducted a study showing the number of Aquatic Olympians, National Champions, and World Record holders who came from Long Beach.
+They presented their documentation to the City of Long Beach.

 2008